 I started consulting in 1992 after several years in marketing management positions at the Apple Programmers and Developers Association and at Egghead Discount Software.
-Along the way, I held long-term interim executive positions while a consultant to McGraw-Hill (VP Marketing, McGraw-Hill Home Interactive), PC Data (General Manager, Internet Monitoring), Apex Computer (VP Marketing), Boxer Learning (CMO) and MetaMetrics (CMO).
+Along the way, I held long-term interim executive positions while a consultant to McGraw-Hill (VP Marketing, McGraw-Hill Home Interactive), PC Data (General Manager, Internet Monitoring), Apex Computer (VP Marketing), Boxer Learning (CMO), MetaMetrics (CMO) and Professional Examination Service (CMO).
 I spent a short time as VP Marketing of iCopyright during the heady and ultimately headless dot.com days.
 And I consulted a lot of companies, from start-up to global in size and scope, on a project basis.
 These included Apple, SGI, the Toy Industry Association, Corbis, Rick Steves’ Europe Through the Back Door, Wifinder and Pearson.

 In 2004, one of my clients said they could renew my contract.
 Or hire me.
 So I joined educational technology and publishing company Pearson for four years with the title of SVP Marketing.
 I first worked with the U.S. assessment and testing businesses but later with all the K-12 education businesses, providing leadership in branding and marketing strategy as well as acting as an internal consultant on marketing best practices.

 I returned to consulting in 2008.
 It is true that what is considered insubordination in a staffer becomes a charming eccentricity in an executive.